-With electric timing, the time is taken when competitors cross the line between the finishing posts with any part of their bodies or equipment and so breaks the contact.

-- 4204.6 Timing Equipment - 4204.6.1 Timing installations shall comply with the specifications in the Freestyle Timing Booklet. - 4204.6.2 A hand timing system must be used at all times, as a back up to the electric timing system.
-Hand timing systems and their use shall comply with the provisions of the Freestyle Timing Booklet. - 4204.6.3 If there is a failure of all of the timing systems, a re-run shall be granted. - 4204.7 Preparation and Inspection of the Moguls Site - 4204.7.1 The Moguls course must be completely prepared for skiing be-fore the Moguls

-- competition and must then be available for training.
-When snow cover is minimal, the Organizing Committee must transport additional snow to cover the course. - The Jury may postpone or cancel a competition if the moguls do not satisfactorily meet a reasonable minimum to constitute a Moguls competition. - 4204.7.2 Before training begins on the first day of official training, the competitors and Jury must inspect the course.
-The Jury shall determine the time of inspection. - 4204.7.3 Moguls may be machine constructed and all care must be taken to ensure the lines are equal and the number and size of the moguls. - 4204.7.4 Immediately after this inspection the TD and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - 4204.7.5 To improve upon marginal lighting conditions the organiser may color the moguls, add pine bough branches, etc. - 4204.7.6 Some moguls may be modified for use as Air Bumps (see 4204.3 and 4204.8.1).
+- With electric timing, the time is taken when competitors cross the line between the finishing posts with any part of their bodies or equipment and so breaks the contact. - 4204.6 Timing Equipment - 4204.6.1 Timing installations shall comply with the specifications in the Freestyle Timing Booklet. - 4204.6.2 A hand timing system must be used at all times, as a backup to the electronic timing system.
+Hand timing systems and their use shall comply with the provisions of the Freestyle Timing Booklet. - 4204.6.3 If there is a failure of all of the timing systems, a re-run shall be granted. - 4204.7 Preparation and Inspection of the Moguls Site - 4204.7.1 The Moguls course must be completely prepared for skiing before the Moguls competition and must then be available for training.
+When snow cover is minimal, the Organising Committee must transport additional snow to cover the course.
+The Jury may postpone or cancel a competition if the moguls do not satisfactorily meet a reasonable minimum to constitute a Moguls competition. - 4204.7.2 Before training begins on the first day of official training, the competitors and Jury must inspect the course.
+The Jury shall determine the time of inspection. - 4204.7.3 Moguls may be machine constructed and all care must be taken to ensure the lines are equal and the number and size of the moguls. - 4204.7.4 Immediately after this inspection the TD and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - 4204.7.5 To improve upon marginal lighting conditions the organizer may color the moguls, add pine bough branches, etc. - 4204.7.6 Some moguls may be modified for use as Air Bumps (see 4204.3 and 4204.8.1).
 There should be air bumps at the top and bottom of each course in approximately the same positions.
 The take-off of the top air bumps should be placed at 15% of the course length and the take-off of the bottom air bumps should be placed at 20% of the course length from the finish line. - 4204.8 Air Bump Shapers - 4204.8.1 For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top Air, Bottom Air).
 These individuals will be responsible for the final preparation of the air bumps.
-In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - 4204.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - 4204.9 No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
-This prohibition applies at all times, but especially during official Inspection of the course. - USA: For Junior Championships and Regional level events.
-Air Jump shaping is the responsibility of the local organizing committee.
+In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - USA: For National Championships, Junior Championships and regional events the local organizer is responsible for the preparation of the Air Bumps. - 4204.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - 4204.9 No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
+This prohibition applies at all times, but especially during official Inspection of the course.